lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/02sensors/sensors.rst

    Wiring a 10k variable resistor (trimpot) to an ADC port

-:ref:`sensors_analogIn_code` shows the BoneScript code used to read the variable resistor.
+:ref:`sensors_analogIn_code` shows the code used to read the variable resistor.
 Add the code to a file called _analogIn.js_ and run it; then change the resistor and run it again.
 The voltage read will change.

 .. _py_analogIn_code: